lokeshwari-02/Bharatintern/README.md

 # Bharatintern
-This is a project on classification of dogs and cats
+This is a repository for bharat intern projects.